FAIR-Data-EG/consultation/community-sessions.md

 # How to connect

 Please register [here](https://register.gotowebinar.com/register/3736763218412786433).
 You will then receive an email with a personalized link to join the Webinar.
 You can check [here](https://care.citrixonline.com/gotowebinar/get-ready) whether your system is configured to attend such meetings.

+# Notes

+Notes for the session will be taken collaboratively by way of [this Google doc](https://docs.google.com/document/d/1noZVpCZ859euqZTRu3t1viKU8XvIG7AReQOxL-fz0HE/edit#).
+It does not require having an account - just type away and add your name to the [Attendees section](https://docs.google.com/document/d/1noZVpCZ859euqZTRu3t1viKU8XvIG7AReQOxL-fz0HE/edit#heading=h.4kufuo6gxooj) as well as your comments and suggestions to the [Agenda section](https://docs.google.com/document/d/1noZVpCZ859euqZTRu3t1viKU8XvIG7AReQOxL-fz0HE/edit#heading=h.8rke37acdj8l).